 The Teres major and minor are around the scapula and aid movement around your shoulders.
-Then the biceps are part of the muscles responsible for training and rotation of the forearm.
+Then the biceps are part of the muscles responsible for bending your elbow and rotation of the forearm.

-How Do You Do a Seated Row Without a Machine
+How to Do a Seated Row Without a Machine

-You can do seated rows perfectly without a machine.
+You can do seated rows perfectly.
 All you need is a tight band or cable and some guidance to get the proper position, and you can perform the exercises effectively.
-Check out our step-by-step guide above to see how to do seated cable rows correctly.
+Check out our step-by-step guide above to do seated cable rows correctly.

-The best alternatives for the machine high row exercises can produce similar motion patterns and target the relevant muscles: the deltoids, trapezius, rhomboids, and biceps muscles.
+The best alternatives for the machine high row exercises can produce similar motion patterns and target the relevant muscles: the deltoids, trapezius, rhomboids, and biceps.

 Your choice of an alternative depends on the available equipment and the extent of specificity you need your machine high row exercise to be.

-And just like the machine high row alternatives, there are alternatives for inverted rows if you want to gain a similar result as inverted row exercises.
+And just like the machine high row alternatives, there are alternatives for inverted rows if you want a similar result as inverted row exercises.

-If you found this article resourceful, then check out our other exercise-related content on Expert Fitness.org.
+If you found this article resourceful, check out our other exercise-related content on Expert Fitness.org.